-In the east after dark on these July evenings, look near the horizon, Altair, the brightest star in the constellation Aquila, the Eagle, springs into view.
+In the east after dark on these July evenings, look near the horizon for Altair, the brightest star in the constellation Aquila the Eagle.
 This is the bottom star of the Summer Triangle; that is, it’s the last of these three bright stars to ascend over the horizon.

 The whole Summer Triangle area is great to observe with binoculars or in dark skies with just your eyes.
 If you like finding hidden pictures, get set to find a Coathanger, the North American Nebula (NGC7000): and Ring Nebula (M57).